PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-11 09:51:23
+Last updated: 2024-04-11 09:51:56
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby